H0llyW00dzZ/GoGenAI-Terminal-Chat/README.md

     class CommandRegistry,APIClient scalable;
 ```

+> [!NOTE]
+> The `Scalable System's Architecture` approach demonstrates how a system can efficiently handle complexity through simplicity, with each function of the Go application maintaining a `cyclomatic complexity of under 5`.

 ## 🙌 Contributing
 Please refer to our [`Contribution Guidelines`](CONTRIBUTING.md) for detailed information on how you can contribute to this project.